-For more information about testing for Lyme disease, have a look at Lyme disease blood tests.
+For more information about ways of testing for Lyme disease, have a look at my page on Lyme disease blood tests.

 Lyme disease affects multiple systems in the human body.
 It can affect the joints, and can look like the patient has arthritis.